mylamour/blog/_posts/2018-05-05-Review-NN-Note2.md

 * `from keras.utils.visualize_util import plot` api upgrade
 >

 ```python

 from keras.utils.vis_utils import plot_model
 from IPython.display import Image

 plot_model(model, to_file="model.png", show_shapes=True)
 Image('model.png')

 ```

 * ["Merge" versus "merge", what is the difference?](https://github.com/keras-team/keras/issues/3921)

 >   Merge is a layer.
-    Merge takes layers as input
-    Merge is usually used with Sequential models merge is a function.
-    merge takes tensors as input.
-    merge is a wrapper around Merge.
-    merge is used in Functional API
+Merge takes layers as input.Merge is usually used with Sequential models,merge is a function.merge takes tensors as input.merge is a wrapper around Merge. merge is used in Functional API.
 Using Merge:

 ```python
     left = Sequential()